From Non-Hermitian Linear Response to Dynamical Correlations and Fluctuation-Dissipation Relations in Quantum Many-Body Systems: Illustration: quench in a Bose--Hubbard system

+For illustrative purposes, we focus here on the generic case where the system does thermalize and the \ac{fdr} is expected to hold.
+In ground-breaking cold-atom experiments, it has been shown that even in very small interacting quantum systems, expectation values can reach steady states that are consistent with thermal equilibrium~\cite{Kaufman2016}.
+We now illustrate how such an experiment could go one step further by demonstrating the validity of the \ac{fdr}.
 To this end, we numerically solve the full quantum evolution for the Bose--Hubbard chain describing the experiment in Ref.~\cite{Kaufman2016} (we emphasize that our approach does not depend on such a model choice and can be applied to general quantum systems).
-The system Hamiltonian is
+The Bose--Hubbard Hamiltonian is given by

 Here, the optical lattice sites are denoted by $\ell = 1 \dots L$ with associated bosonic annihilation, creation, and number (density) operators $a_{\ell}$, $a_{\ell}^\dagger$, and $n_{\ell}$, respectively. $J$ is the strength of the nearest-neighbor hopping, for which we assume periodic boundary conditions, and $U$ the on-site interaction rate.
+In our numerics, we do not truncate the local Hilbert-space dimension and employ an adaptive Krylov subspace method for time evolution~\cite{Lubich2008,Hochbruck2010,Jawecki2020}.
+While previous numerical studies of \acp{fdr} in this model have focused on density autocorrelations at large $U / J$ and low fillings~\cite{Schuckert2020}, here we consider quenches into the superfluid regime ($U / J \sim 1$) at unit filling and also explore off-site correlations as a function of distance.